Watch your back this winter: lift right and shovel light to reduce risk of pain and injury

 - Take a break.
 If you feel tired or short of breath, stop and take a rest.
 Stop shoveling immediately if you feel chest or back pain.

-Doctors of Chiropractic are highly educated and specially trained spine care experts.
 If you experience back pain related to winter activities, consult your chiropractor.
-Find a chiropractor near you.